What Are Lost Profits and How Are They Calculated?

 Consider Actual Results

 If the injured party is able to partially operate during the affected period, the resulting actual gross profits earned would serve to reduce the amount of damages.
-In instances such as these, a careful review of the actual results is necessary to identify extra costs or non-loss related entries that may have been recorded in the profit and loss statements.
+In instances such as these, a careful analysis of the actual results is necessary to identify extra costs or non-loss-related entries that may have been recorded in the profit and loss statements.